phoebedainer/pore-size/README.md

 July 6
 Finished debugging pore size code.
 Approximation and binarization are now within ~400 pixels per area of each other.
 Made a quick program to show if they are similar–called “checkmatrices.m” Made some diagrams and a quick summary of my 2D approximations, one with spheres and one with binarization.

+July 7
+Finished 3D pore size code (the approximation version).
+Creates a histogram and everything!!
+I started on the binarization version (the more accurate one).

+July 8
+Continued binarization code.
+Optimizing to make it take less time to run (I got it down from ~43 hours to 50 minutes, but… its still gonna need some work.)
+Also, I’m debugging it… since it doesn’t match the approximation code.
+Llooll.